SorX14/alphaess_modbus/README.md

 ## Formatters

-Some registers are special not just simple numbers - they could contain ASCII, hex-encoded numbers or another format.
+Some registers are special and not just simple numbers - they could contain ASCII, hex-encoded numbers or another format.

 For example, `0x0809` `Local IP` returns 4 bytes of the current IP, e.g. `0xC0，0xA8，0x01，0x01` (`192.168.1.1`).